CityOfPhiladelphia/phl-campaign-finance-data/README.md

 Campaign finance data from the City of Philadelphia for the period 2005 - 2012.

+Campaign finance data for the entire State of Pennsylvania can be searched at https://www.campaignfinanceonline.state.pa.us/pages/CFReportSearch.aspx or downloaded at http://dos.state.pa.us/portal/server.pt/community/full_campaign_finance_export/21644.

 ## Description of fields

 * _Filer Name:_  The person or committee filing the report.